eddelbuettel/drat/docs/mkdmt-src/src/vignettes/dratfaq.md

 + Because it is there and used by ever increasing numbers of package authors.
 + Because it is pretty fast and reliable, no matter where in the world you are.
-+ Because it _already gives every repository owner a web-server_ via the gh-pages branch.
++ Because it _already gives every repository owner a web-server_ via either a gh-pages branch or a `docs/` directory.
 + Because all we need is a web-server and some file system space
 + Because the single variable `user` uniquely identifies a URL `user.github.io/drat/`, and communicating a single variable is easier than